nuagenetworks/nuage-ospdirector/Documentation/5.4.1/Upgrade/README.rst

 1. If you are upgrading an AVRS node, migrate all your VMs on the node to an AVRS Compute node that is not being upgraded.
 Perform the steps in the "Live Migrate a Virtual Machine" section in https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/migrating-virtual-machines-between-compute-nodes-osp#live-migrate-a-vm-osp

-2. Create the following repositories:
+2. Create the following repositories containing 5.4.1U9 nuage packages:

     * Nuage_base_repo:

         - It contains Selinux-policy-nuage, nuage-bgp, Python-openvswitch-nuage, nuage-openstack-neutronclient, and nuage-puppet-modules.